autoantwort/barplaner/README.md

  8. Now copy the Access Token from the text field into the `facebookAccessToken` field of the /src/Nodejs-RestAPIs/app/config/env.js file

 ### If I dont have a facebook or telegramm access key
- Remove the `facebookAccessToken`, `symposionPageID` and the `telegramAccessToken` fields from the /src/Nodejs-RestAPIs/app/config/env.js file.
+ Remove the `facebookAccessToken`, `symposionPageID` and the `telegramAccessToken` fields from the /src/Nodejs-RestAPIs/app/config/env.js file or set them to an empty string.

 ## Run for development
  1. open /src/Nodejs-RestAPIs/app/config/env.js and set the following: